adityasingh393/authapp/README.md

+# Live Link of the project

+[Click here](https://authapp-mqhx.onrender.com/) to try it out

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.